 In some cases, warts may recur repeatedly after successful removal, since the virus that causes the warts often persists in a dormant state in body tissues.
 Discuss with your physician how often you should be evaluated for recurrent warts.
 Abstain from sexual contact with individuals who have anal (or genital) warts.
 Since many individuals may be unaware that they suffer from this condition, sexual abstinence, condom protection or limiting sexual contact to a single partner will reduce your potential exposure to the contagious virus that causes these warts.
 As a precaution, sexual partners ought to be checked for warts and other sexual transmitted diseases, even if they have no symptoms.

-Homeopathy can cure anal warts and genital warts, completely and permanently, without surgery or cauterization (burning the warts off).For Online Treatment, please fill the 'Quick Contact' form on the right & submit it for any questions/ treatment'.
+Homeopathy can cure anal warts and genital warts, completely and permanently, without surgery or cauterization (burning the warts off).Please E-mail email@example.com for any questions/ treatment.